openmanuscript/openmanuscript/getting_started.md

     oms
 ```

-The `oms` command will take all defaults and create a file called
+The `oms` (open manuscriopt) command will create a file called
 `manuscript.docx`.
 Open this with an appropriate tool, and you can see the
 result.
+Used without any command line arguments, the tool uses defaults to
+create the manuscript.

 You can try the `--settings` option with this example, to demonstrate how a set
 of settings can be saved to make things simpler.
 You can have several settings